A Guide to Buying Your First Boat on a Budget: PART I

 Being uncovered causes a multitude of problems.
 Rotten wood floors, rotted-out seats and wood frames, bad gauges and wiring, frozen control box and cables.
 And a seized engine on top of that.
 That smoking deal you just found is only worth $250.00 for a parts boat.

 Next year, they take it out on the lake and guess what?
-The motor is not only locked up but the block and heads are cracked.
+The motor is not only locked up, but the block and heads are also cracked.
 Complete engine corrosion.
 Whoops!
 Still have four more years of boat payments to make on a junk boat because they didn’t take care of it.
 Trust me, this has happened a lot in my years of working on boats.
 It never ceases to amaze me.

-If there are no pictures of the inside of the boat ask him to take some pictures and send them to you.
+If there are no pictures of the boat inside, ask him to take some pictures and send them to you.
 If the seller says he will and never sends them, it's time to move on.
 If he lies to you once, he will lie to you again.
 If he sends the pictures and the inside looks good with no major tears or rips, that's a good sign.

 Next Chapter, More Questions